-Bhangra is fusion of music and dance which originates from the Punjab region of India and Pakistan.
-In its earliest form it was a celebratory folk dance which welcomed the coming of spring, or Vaisakhi, as it is known.
+Bhangra is a fusion of music and dance which originates from the Punjab region of India and Pakistan.
+In its earliest form, it was a celebratory folk dance that welcomed the coming of spring, or Vaisakhi, as it is known.

-Now Bhangra has evolved and in the past 30 years it has become integrated into popular Asian culture after being mixed with hip hop, house and reggae styles of music.
-Bhangra has come a long way from its humble beginnings in India but now it is recognised and enjoyed the world over.
+Now Bhangra has evolved and in the past 30 years, it has become integrated into popular Asian culture after being mixed with hip hop, house and reggae styles of music.
+Bhangra has come a long way from its humble beginnings in India but now it is recognized and enjoyed the world over.

 Bhangra has adapted and changed with the times but at its core remains a sense of cultural identity and tradition.